vkhazin/multicloud-courseware/content/multi-cloud-paas/lab-native-tools.md

 8. Right-click on the zip file  and select `Download` to copy the file to your local machine
 9. Navigate to Elastic Beanstalk
 10. Select `Create New Applciation`
-11. For application name type: `courseware-nodejs`
+11. For application name type: `your-name-courseware-nodejs`
 12. Select `Create`
-13. Select `Actions` -> `Create one now` to create a new environment
+13. Select `Actions` -&gt; `Create one now` to create a new environment
 14. Select `Web server environment`
 15. Type an environment name
 16. Leave domain blank for an auto-generated domain